 - (b.)
 All other structures, other than a public utility tower authorized by a conditional use permit, shall not exceed sixty (60) feet in height above the average finished ground elevation at the perimeter of such structure; except that the height of structures may be further restricted as provided in the Chesterfield City Code "Air Navigation Space Regulations". - (c.)
 Public utility towers may be erected to any height not in conflict with the provisions of the Chesterfield City Code, "Air Navigation Space Regulations" - (d.)
 Any non-residential structure, other than a pubic utility tower authorized by a conditional use permit, which exceeds thirty (30) feet in height shall be set back from all property lines at least one (1) additional foot for every foot of height above thirty (30) feet. - (7.)
-Floor Area Ratio.
-The maximum Floor Area Ratio (F.A.R.) for any single family detached structure is .30.
-F.A.R. is calculated as the total gross square footage of the building divided by the total land area of the site.
-When calculating the FAR the following items are included: - (a.)
-The entire square footage of any single family detached residential structure, including but not limited to rooms, foyers, hallways, and areas for storage.
-This does not include basements and attics. - (b.)
-The entire square footage of any attached or detached garage. - (c.)
-The entire area of any other usable structure such as a guest houses, pool houses, or enclosed porches or patios and any other open areas of structures where such element is enclosed on three (3) or more sides or has two (2) walls and a solid roof. - (d.)
-Modification from the above referenced F.A.R. requirement may be reviewed and approved by the Planning Commission.
-The applicant shall submit a letter explaining what the F.A.R. requirement is, what the modification being requested is, and explain why the standard F.A.R. requirement cannot be met.
-Included with the request shall be a letter from the subdivision trustees and adjacent property owners. - (8.)
 Lighting.
 Light standards for street lighting or at points of ingress and egress, but not including parking lot lighting, are allowed within the minimum front yard setback when approved by the Department of Planning and Public Works.
-Light standards for parking lot lighting are allowed no closer than ten (10) feet of any side or rear yard line which adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (9.)
+Light standards for parking lot lighting are allowed no closer than ten (10) feet of any side or rear yard line which adjoins property in the "NU" Non-Urban, "PS" Park and Scenic, or any "R" District. - (8.)
 Landscaping.
-Landscaping shall adhere to the Chesterfield City Code.
+Landscaping shall adhere to the Chesterfield City Code. - (9.)

-- (10.)
 Signs.
 Signs shall adhere to the Chesterfield City Code.
 Permitted information signs, six (6) feet or less in height, are allowed within the minimum front yard setback.
-Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback. - (11.)
+Permitted directional signs, three (3) feet or less in height are allowed within the minimum front yard setback. - (10.)
 Off-street parking and loading requirements.
-Off-street parking and loading requirements and setbacks for parking areas, loading spaces and internal drives shall comply with the Chesterfield City Code "Off Street Parking and Loading Requirements". - (12.)
+Off-street parking and loading requirements and setbacks for parking areas, loading spaces and internal drives shall comply with the Chesterfield City Code "Off Street Parking and Loading Requirements". - (11.)
 All uses shall operate in conformity with the appropriate performance standards contained in Chesterfield City Code, "Zoning Performance Standard Regulations".

 - (1.)
 No building within a nursing home development shall exceed a height of three (3) stories or forty-five (45) feet above the average ground elevation at the perimeter of the building, which ever is less. - (2.)
-No building within a nursing home development shall be allowed within a minimum of fifty (50) feet of any property line. - (3.)
+No building within a nursing home development shall be allowed within a minimum of fifty (50) feet of any property line.

+(3.)
 Accessory commercial uses in the form of limited service and retail commercial uses, not to exceed five percent (5%) of the total gross floor area of the self-care building or buildings, excluding garages, to be located within one self-care building, shall be permitted in conjunction with existing nursing homes with a minimum of one hundred (100) beds and fifty (50) self-care units.
 There shall be no indication, through signs or other devices on the exterior that such commercial uses are in existence.
 Uses authorized may include a financial facility, excluding drive-up and external walk-up facilities, barber and beauty shop, floor or drug store, laundry or dry-cleaning pick-up, and newspaper stand and card shop.